LukasFolwarczny/aoc-solutions/README.md

 input on my laptop.
 I don't have a much faster solution.

 _Day 17:_ Tetris simulation.
 My solution of part 2 is a bit heuristic.

+_Day 19:_ This task was perfect for mixed integer programming.
+However, I am currently not able to run the library I used on MacOS and therefore I do not include this solution.